ExodusMovement/qaf/README.md

     this.setState({ new: 'state' }, () => alert('Peekaboo!'));
   }

-  // NOTE: dont't declare `render`, Qaf will take care of that for you }
+  // NOTE: dont't declare `render`, qaf will take care of that for you }
 ```